Do you want to make sure that the rpm reading of the tachometer that you are using is accurate?

 There is a tachometer installed in a car that measures its speed and it is mostly known as the speedometer.
 The tachometer that I will introduce here is the Handheld Digital Tachometer that is commonly used in industries that measure the speed of a rotating body or a shaft in a motor or simply a fan.

 It is a handheld type that you can carry anywhere and used via its laser pointer as a non-contact or through its nozzle (with accessories) as a contact measurement.
-This is the Amprobe Tach20 Digital Hand-Tachometer.
+This is the Amprobe Tach20 Digital Hand-held Tachometer.

 How to Use a Non-Contact Tachometer (Amprobe Tach20)?

 You can use a Tachometer either contact or non-contact depending on the setup and convenience on how you can measure a rotating body.

 It is very simple to use, For a non-contact measurement, just point or aim the laser of the tachometer on a rotating shaft with a reflective tape stick to it.
 Ensure a steady hand while aiming to get an accurate reading.

 Ensure the distance from the measured part is not more than 24 inches for accurate measurements.

 Another is by directly touching the rotating body for a contact measurement, accessories are used for a different type of surface (provided in the set).

 The Amprobe Tach20 is a user-friendly, only 3 buttons are used to fully operate the instrument.
 Just press and measure.